muhammedalibilgin/muhammedalibilgin/README.md

 ---

-### 🚀  I’m a junior front-end developer, but I'm also interested in nodejs on the backend side🚀
+### 🚀  I’m a frontEnd developer, but I'm also interested in nodejs and nextjs on the backend side 🚀
-### ⚛️  I am currently learning more about MERN Stack ⚛️
+### 👉  I am currently working with Html, Css, Bootstrap, TailwindCss, Js, Jquery, Reactjs, Nextjs, Php
 * How to reach me: bilginmuhammedali@gmail.com 📨
 * I like decoding kata in Codewars [CodeWars Link](https://www.codewars.com/users/malibil) 🥷
 * [My Stackoverflow Profile](https://stackoverflow.com/users/14885612/malibil)